-Peers for the Planet launched in January 2020, and now brings together over 150 Members of the House of Lords who want to put the need for an urgent response to climate change and biodiversity loss at the top of the political agenda.
+Peers for the Planet launched in January 2020 to bring together diverse Members of the House of Lords who want to put the need for an urgent response to climate change and nature loss at the top of the political agenda.

 Why the House of Lords?

 Whilst action by Government and in the House of Commons are essential, the UK House of Lords has considerable power as a second chamber to initiate and alter legislation and to use its global standing to partner with other Parliaments around the world.
 The Upper House can bring long-term thinking and draw on expert members from across disciplines, from science to business to humanitarian relief.

 We believe Peers have an opportunity and a responsibility to provide sustained momentum and thought leadership on climate and nature issues through this decade to 2030, reflecting the latest IPCC timeline.

 Why a parliamentary grouping?

 By creating an independent function, Peers for the Planet aims to help Peers who are not necessarily veteran environmentalists and to build cross-party momentum that can inform the political agenda and win ambitious but practical changes in policies and laws, regardless of which party is in Government at any given time.